openstack-archive/tripleo-incubator/devtest.md

 configuration sections provide background information).

 Overview:
+* Setup SSH access to let the seed node turn on/off other libvirt VMs.
-* Setup a VM that is your bootstrap node
+* Setup a VM that is your seed node
 * Setup N VMs to pretend to be your cluster
 * Go to town testing deployments on them.
 * For troubleshooting see [troubleshooting.md](troubleshooting.md)
+* For generic deployment information see [Deploying.md](Deploying.md)

 Configuration
 -------------

-The bootstrap instance expects to run with its eth0 connected to the outside world, via whatever IP range you choose to setup.
+The seed instance expects to run with its eth0 connected to the outside world, via whatever IP range you choose to setup.
 You can run NAT, or not, as you choose.
 This is how we connect to it to run scripts etc - though you can equally log in on its console if you like.

-As we have not yet taught quantum how to deploy VLANs to bare metal instances, we're using flat networking, with a single broadcast domain which all the bare metal machines are connected to.
+We use flat networking with all machines on one broadcast domain for dev-test.

-According, the eth1 of your bootstrap instance should be connected to your bare metal cloud LAN.
-The bootstrap VM uses the rfc5735 TEST-NET-1 range - 192.0.2.0/24 for bringing up nodes, and does its own DHCP etc, so do not connect it to a network shared with other DHCP servers or the like.
+The eth1 of your seed instance should be connected to your bare metal cloud LAN.
+The seed VM uses the rfc5735 TEST-NET-1 range - 192.0.2.0/24 for bringing up nodes, and does its own DHCP etc, so do not connect it to a network shared with other DHCP servers or the like.
 The instructions in this document create a bridge device ('br99') on your machine to emulate this with virtual machine 'bare metal' nodes.

   NOTE: We recommend using an apt/HTTP proxy and setting the http_proxy
         environment variable accordingly in order to speed up the image build times.
-See Footnote [4] to set up Squid proxy.
+See footnote [3] to set up Squid proxy.

-  NOTE: Building images will be extremely slow on Ubuntu 12.04 (precise).
-This
-        is due to nbd-qemu lacking writeback caching.
-Using 12.10 will be significantly faster.

   NOTE: The CPU architecture specified in several places must be consistent.
-        This document's examples use 32-bit arch for the reduced memory footprint.
+	The examples here use 32-bit arch for the reduced memory footprint.
 If you are running on real hardware, or want to test with 64-bit arch, replace i386 => amd64 and i686 => x86_64 in all the commands below.
-        Also, you need to edit incubator/localrc and change BM_CPU_ARCH accordingly.
+You will of course need amd64 capable hardware to do this.

 Detailed instructions
 ---------------------

-* Before you start, check to see that your machine supports hardware virtualization, otherwise KVM is going to get very grumpy.
+1. Before you start, check to see that your machine supports hardware virtualization, otherwise performance of the test environment will be poor.
+   We are currently bringing up an LXC based alternative testing story, which will mitigate this, thoug the deployed instances will still be full virtual machines and so performance will be significantly less there without hardware virtualisation.

-* Also check ssh server is running on the host machine and port 22 is open.
-  VirtPowerManager will boot vms by ssh'ing into the host machine and issuing libvirt/virsh commands.
+1. Also check ssh server is running on the host machine and port 22 is open for connections from virbr0 -  VirtPowerManager will boot VMs by sshing into the host machine and issuing libvirt/virsh commands.

-* Choose a base location to put all of the source code.
+1. Choose a base location to put all of the source code.

         mkdir ~/tripleo
         export TRIPLEO_ROOT=~/tripleo
         cd $TRIPLEO_ROOT

-* git clone this repository to your local machine.
+1. git clone this repository to your local machine.

         git clone https://github.com/tripleo/incubator.git

-* git clone bm_poseur to your local machine.
+1. git clone bm_poseur to your local machine.

         git clone https://github.com/tripleo/bm_poseur.git

-* git clone diskimage-builder and the tripleo elements likewise.
+1. git clone diskimage-builder and the tripleo elements likewise.

         git clone https://github.com/stackforge/diskimage-builder.git
         git clone https://github.com/stackforge/tripleo-image-elements.git

-* Ensure dependencies are installed and required virsh configuration is performed:
+1. Ensure dependencies are installed and required virsh configuration is performed:

         cd $TRIPLEO_ROOT/incubator
         scripts/install-dependencies

-* Configure a network for your test environment.
+1. Configure a network for your test environment.
-  (This alters your /etc/network/interfaces file and adds an exclusion for dnsmasq so it doesn't listen on your test network.)
+   This alters your /etc/network/interfaces file and adds an exclusion for dnsmasq so it does not listen on your test network.
+Note that the order of the parameters to bm_poseur is significant : copy-paste this line.

         cd $TRIPLEO_ROOT/bm_poseur/
         sudo ./bm_poseur --bridge-ip=none create-bridge

-* Create your machine image.
+1. Create your machine image.
 This is the image that baremetal nova will install on each node.
 You can also download a pre-built image, or experiment with different combinations of elements.

-        cd $TRIPLEO_ROOT/diskimage-builder/
-        bin/disk-image-create -u base -a i386 -o $TRIPLEO_ROOT/incubator/base
+        $TRIPLEO_ROOT/diskimage-builder/bin/disk-image-create -u base -a i386 -o $TRIPLEO_ROOT/incubator/base

-* Create and start your bootstrap VM.
+1. Create and start your seed VM.
 This script invokes diskimage-builder with suitable paths and options to create and start a VM that contains an all-in-one OpenStack cloud with the baremetal driver enabled, and preconfigures it for a development environment.

         cd $TRIPLEO_ROOT/tripleo-image-elements/elements/boot-stack
         sed -i "s/\"user\": \"stack\",/\"user\": \"`whoami`\",/" config.json